HeloMagalhaes/HeloMagalhaes/README.md

 :house_with_garden: I live in São Paulo, Brazil.

-:outbox_tray: 2022 Goals: Find a new job.
+:outbox_tray: 2022 Goals: Find a new job as Front-End Developer.

 ## My Social Networks